sikha-p/RPA/Highlight a specific text in PDF using Python/README.md

-## Locate and Highlight Specific Text in a PDF using DLL
+## Locate and Highlight Specific Text in a PDF using Python Script
 ##### This A360 Bot will help you to locate and highlight Specific Text in a PDF using Python Script.

 eg :  text : "Null"